radicalgeek/pg_analyser/README.md

 # pg_analyser

 `pg_analyser` is a web-based PostgreSQL database analysis tool designed to inspect and report on various aspects of database schema configuration and data usage patterns.
-It helps identify potential issues and optimizations to ensure the database is structured efficiently, both in terms of storage and query performance.
-This utility performs an array of checks across the database, providing insights into areas such as data type appropriateness, index usage, foreign key relationships, and more, with a user-friendly web interface for initiating analysis and viewing recommendations.
+It helps identify potential issues and optimisations to ensure the database is structured efficiently, both in terms of storage and query performance.
+This utility performs an array of checks across the database, providing insights into areas such as data type appropriateness and index usage, with a user-friendly web interface for initiating analysis and viewing recommendations.

 ## Features

 `pg_analyser` conducts several types of analysis on a PostgreSQL database:

-1. **Data Type Checks**: Identifies columns where the data type might not be optimal for the data stored (e.g., numeric data stored as text, oversized character lengths).
+1. **Data Type Checks**: Identifies columns where the data type might not be optimal for the data stored (e.g., numeric or date data stored as text and oversized character lengths).

 2. **Index Usage and Types**: Evaluates the usage of existing indexes to identify unused or rarely used indexes that may consume unnecessary resources, and suggests more efficient index types where applicable.

 3. **Unused or Rarely Used Columns**: Detects columns that have a high percentage of null values or a lack of diversity in their data, which might indicate that the column is underutilized.

-4. **Temporal Data Type Appropriateness**: Reviews columns with temporal data to ensure that the most appropriate data type is used, considering the need for time zone awareness and precision.
+4. **Temporal Data Type Appropriateness**: Reviews columns with temporal data (datws and time) to ensure that the most appropriate data type is used, considering the need for time zone awareness and precision.

 5. **Consistent Use of Enums**: Identifies columns that could benefit from being converted to enum types, based on the repetition of a limited set of string values.